VikeLabs/maps/README.md

 ## Deploying

-Two two Dockerfiles (`api.Dockerfile` and `app.Dockerfile`) are tested every push.
-They run optimized builds and as a result are the best way to deploy the app in a long running environment.
+Two Dockerfiles (`api.Dockerfile` and `app.Dockerfile`) are tested every push.
+They run optimized builds and as a result are the best way to deploy the app in a long-running environment.

 ### Some notes on gradle

-You can of cource run everything here *without* gradle, you may want to directly run `npm` commands for example.
-I would recommend against it as there is a carfully curated dependancy graph for tasks with gradle whereas for npm you are on your own.
+You can of course run everything here *without* gradle, you may want to directly run `npm` commands for example.
+I would recommend against it as there is a carefully curated dependency graph for tasks with gradle whereas for npm you are on your own.
 As a result of this if any mentioned gradle commands fail for any reason beyond broken code, that is a bug and should be filed as such